-Following the ONS and Defra principles paper, this article takes one of three approaches when determining the life of a natural capital asset.
+Following the Office for National Statistics (ONS) and Department for Environment, Food and Rural Affairs (Defra) principles paper, this article takes one of three approaches when determining the life of a natural capital asset.

-Non-renewable natural capital assets: where a sufficient level of information on the expected asset lives is available this asset life is applied in the calculations.
-Where a sufficient level of information on their respective asset lives is not available a 25-year asset life is assumed.
+Non-renewable natural capital assets: where a sufficient level of information on the expected asset lives is available, this asset life is applied in the calculations.
+Where a sufficient level of information on their respective asset lives is not available, a 25-year asset life is assumed.